neuefische/web-exercises/sessions/js-objects-and-arrays/arrays/README.md

 - the variable itself is an array and you need to adjust it,
 - call a method on a given array.

-If you want to check whether you solved the tasks correctly, open the "Tests" tab of Codesandbox.
+If you want to check whether you solved the tasks correctly, run the test following the steps described on "Local Development".

 The exact task can be found in the respective exercises.